hanrick2000/LeetcodeBook/TwoPointers/3Sum.md

 Also, we should be able to guess the solution by estimating the running time, the brute force solution is O(n^3) for this question, so the optimal one could be O(n^2).

+This can actually be regarded as a follow-up to two sum unique pairs, because it's involved with removing duplicates. **Any time when we want to remove duplicates, we need to consider about using continue.**

 ## Code

 ```java